Designing for accessibility

 This section discusses TELUS accessibility standards for designers.
 Following these best practices will help designers create a clear, simple and accessible user experience for customers and team members.

-Designers need to make sure there is a proper amount of colour contrast between the page background and text.
-User interface elements like links, buttons, and headers also need to have the right colour contrast on the page.
-Proper contrast benefits page visitors with visual disabilities and those viewing the page on lower quality devices.
+Designers need to make sure there is a proper amount of colour contrast between the page background and text and with user interface elements like links, buttons, and headers.
+Proper contrast benefits page visitors with visual disabilities and also helps when there is screen glare from windows.

-Run automated tests on your website to flag potential contrast issues
+Run automated tests on screenshots of your website to flag potential contrast issues.

 Design dictates the outcome of all interactions on a page.
 Designers should create an experience with recognizable user interface elements and a familiar design pattern.
 For an accessible experience for all users, design elements like headers, tables, and buttons need to be clear.
 The functionality of links and buttons should be clear to page visitors too so that they can complete the page function.